Analysis of a fully discrete approximation for the classical Keller--Segel model: lower and a priori bounds: Introduction

 The main tool \cite{Winkler_2013} in proving blow-up solutions is the energy law which stems from system \eqref{KS}.
 Nevertheless, an inadequate approximation of lower bounds can trigger off oscillations of the variables, which can lead to spurious, blow-up solutions.

 Concerning the numerical analysis for system \eqref{KS}, very little is said about numerical algorithms which keep lower bounds, are $L^1(\Omega)$-bounded and have a discrete energy law.
 Proper numerical treatment of these properties is made difficult by the fact that the non-linearity occurs in the highest order derivative.
 Numerical algorithms are mainly designed so as to keep lower bounds and to be mass-preserving.
 We refer the reader to \cite{Saito_2012, De-Leenheer_Gopalakrishnan_Zuhr_2013, Li_Shu_Yang_2017, Chertock_Epshteyn_Hu_Kurganov_2018, Sulman_Nguyen_2019}.
-As far as we are concerned, there is no numerical method coping with a discrete energy law.
+We were pointed out by a referee the paper \cite{Guo_Li_Yang_2019}.
+In it, the authors rewrote system \eqref{KS} by using several \emph{ad hoc} auxiliary variables so that the resulting discontinuous Galerkin method fulfilled a discrete energy law, but no lower bounds were proved.
+As far as we are concerned, there is no numerical method facing lower bounds as well as a discrete energy law.